module Biocaml_phred_score:sig..end

 used to convert the resulting float value to an integer.
 Thus,

-is provided to dictate this.
+the optional f is provided to dictate this.
 The default is to

 round the computed score to the closest integer.